5 Best CD Rates: Up to 3.90% APY for 12 Months (+$1,600 Bonus)

 CDs generally offer higher rates, but savings accounts give you more flexibility when it comes to withdrawing your money.

 If you need money in the near future, I recommend looking at high-yield savings accounts.
-They offer a far higher rate than the average savings account, give you the ability to withdraw cash at any time, and the yield can be adjusted higher – like they have been since the Federal Reserve began raising interest rates earlier this year.
+They offer a far higher rate than the average savings account, give you the ability to withdraw cash at any time, and the yield can be adjusted higher – like they have been since the Federal Reserve began raising interest rates last year.

 Certificates of Deposit (CDs) on the other hand offer a fixed interest rate for a certain period of time, whether it’s six months or three years.
 It’s a good option for those that don’t need their money for some time and want to lock in a higher APY.
+If you do decide to withdraw prior to the CD maturity date, expect to pay an early withdrawal penalty.
+This penalty varies by bank and the CD term.

 Rating: ⭐ ⭐ ⭐ ⭐ ⭐ (5.0/5.0)

-APY = 5.51%
+APY = 3.75% to 3.90%

-CD Maturity Term = 12 months
+CD Maturity Term = 6 to 12 months

-2. Quontic Bank – 5.30% APY
+2. Ponce Bank – 3.90% APY

 Rating: ⭐ ⭐ ⭐ ⭐ ⭐ (5.0/5.0)